 OTHER GREAT RESOURCES

 Psychocybernetics, Maxwell Maltz — You’ll gain a greater emotional intelligence by reading just the first few chapters of this book than from any other so-called book on emotional intelligence.
 We all have internal strategies for doing things.
-This book will help you understand your unconscious mind and help you to start creating your own mental ways/strategies (through visualisation and self talk) for programming your unconscious mind.
-You can spend years learning hypnosis to program your unconscious mind..
-Or you can just read this book.
+This book will help you understand your unconscious mind and help you to start creating your own mental ways/strategies (through visualization and self-talk) for programming your unconscious mind.
+You can spend years learning hypnosis to program your unconscious mind… Or you can just read this book.

-Monsters on magical sticks: There’s no such thing as hypnosis (steven heller)–– A book about how the brain learns associationay.
+Monsters on magical sticks: There’s no such thing as hypnosis (steven heller)–– A book about how the brain learns association.
 On the face of it, it is a book about hypnosis, But really it is a book about learning and how we learn.
-This is the best book that no-one has ever heard of and I recommend it to everyone.
+This is the best book that no one has ever heard of and I recommend it to everyone.

 Meditation: The first and last Freedom, OSHO — This is not as good as ‘Awareness’ for gaining emotional intelligence but it has some great nuggets in it.

-Anxious, Joseph DeLoux — The main principal i got from this was of gradual desensitisation in order to calm anxiety.
-Its the principal behind how your nervous system works.
+Anxious, Joseph DeLoux — The main principle I got from this was of gradual desensitization in order to calm anxiety.
+It’s the principle behind how your nervous system works.
 (Peter Levine’s Healing Trauma audiobook mentioned above will give you exercises in which you can experience this)

 Power of Habit, Charles Duhigg — You only really need to read the first third of the book which is about how you form habits.
 This may have nothing to do with emotions on the surface.
 But really all of your emotions are habitual.

 Prometheus Rising, Robert Anton Wilson — There is a video on youtube, from sounds true, where the author summarises the main points of this book.
 It is MINDBLOWING.